-Director of Alumni and Congregational Relations; Adjunct Faculty in Church and Society; Executive Director, Stewardship of Life Institute
+Director of Congregational Relations; Adjunct Faculty in Church and Society; Executive Director, Stewardship of Life Institute

 The Rev. Dr. Martin Zimmann serves with the Advancement team as gift officer and alumni/ae relations director; he also serves as Adjunct faculty in the field of culture and ethnic studies.